University of Calgary Solar Car Team: 2007 WSC race

 Since the success of Soleon in the 2005 races, the team had to redesign for the new regulations for WSC, and prepare for the harder competition it faced from changing class to the higher, more competitive Challenge class.
 This class included higher efficiency solar cells, upright seating, and teams that had been raycing for the last 20 years.
-After shipping their new car to Australia, and testing it before scrutineering, the car had a rear tire blow out on the race track in Darwin, and resulted in the car spinning around having the tail section impacting into the guard rail and ripped from the car.
-The team then had to rebuild and redesign the tail section in one night before racing.
+After shipping their new car to Australia, during testing before scrutineering, the car had a rear tire blow out on the race track in Darwin, resulting in the car spinning around and losing its tail section after impacting a guard rail.
+The team then rebuilt the tail section in one night before racing.
 Despite the higher competition and race track crash, the team managed to be the first (of six) Canadian teams to cross the timing finish line, finish 8th (out of 19) in the Challenge class, and 15th (out of 37) overall.